jillguardian/my-virtual-tour/README.md

 This account will have user and location administrator privileges.

 ## Configuration
-Feel free to modify the `application.properties` file to configure the application to your liking.
+Feel free to modify the `/server/src/main/resources/application.properties` file to configure the application to your liking.

 To see other Spring Boot-specific configurable properties, you may consult [this page](https://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html).